jboss-developer/jboss-eap-quickstarts/temperature-converter/README.md

 Technologies: EJB
 Summary: Demonstrates a stateless session bean
 Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

 This example demonstrates the use of an *EJB 3.1 Stateless Session Bean* and *CDI* to access it via a *JSF*.
-Deployment occurs via a war archive for deployment to *Red Hat JBoss Enterprise Application Platform 6.1* or later.
+Deployment occurs via a war archive for deployment to Red Hat JBoss Enterprise Application Platform.

 These are the steps that occur: